EU 2-Year Warranty Rights Explained: What You're Entitled To and How to Claim It

 - The guarantee is free of charge to the consumer

-Some EU countries go further.
-France has a 2-year presumption period; Portugal offers 3 years for new goods.
-But 2 years is the EU-wide floor, and no seller can give you less.
+Some EU countries extend this further.
+France, for example, has a 2-year burden-of-proof period; Portugal offers 3 years.
+But 2 years is the EU-wide floor.

 What the Guarantee Covers — And What It Doesn't

-- Goods that don't match the description, sample, or model shown before purchase
+- Goods that don't match the description, sample, or model you saw before buying

-- Features advertised that don't work as described
+- Features that were advertised but don't work

-- Products lacking the quality or durability normal for their category
+- Products that lack normal quality or durability for their category

 - Normal wear and tear (battery degradation, surface scratches)

-- Issues you were told about before buying
+- Problems you were told about before purchase

-- Consumables that wear out as intended (printer ink, blades)
+- Consumables that wear out as intended (printer ink, razor blades)

 How to File a Warranty Claim: 4 Steps

-Take photos or video of the defect.
-Note the exact date it appeared and the symptom.
-Keep your purchase receipt, order confirmation, or bank statement as proof of purchase date.
+Step 1: Document everything Take photos or video of the defect.
+Note the date it appeared and the exact symptom.
+Keep your purchase receipt, order confirmation, or bank statement.

-You can request: (1) Repair — the default first option.
-(2) Replacement — if repair is impossible or disproportionately expensive.
-(3) Price reduction or full refund — if repair/replacement fails, takes too long, or causes significant inconvenience.
+- Price reduction or full refund (if repair/replacement fails, takes too long, or causes significant inconvenience)

-Since 2024, EU consumers also have a right to repair for certain product categories: washing machines, dishwashers, refrigerators, televisions, smartphones, tablets, and laptops, among others.
+Since 2024, EU consumers also have a right to repair for certain product categories, including washing machines, dishwashers, refrigerators, televisions, smartphones, tablets, and laptops.

 This means manufacturers must:

-- Offer repair services at a reasonable price, even after the legal guarantee expires
+- Offer repair services at a reasonable price

 - Provide spare parts and tools to independent repair shops

-- Avoid software restrictions that prevent third-party repairs
+- Not use software locks that prevent third-party repairs

 What to Do If the Seller Refuses

-- Send a formal complaint letter — cite EU Directive 2019/771 and your country's consumer protection law
+- Send a formal complaint letter — clearly state the legal basis (EU Directive 2019/771, your country's consumer law)

-- Contact your national consumer authority — they can intervene and sanction non-compliant sellers
+- Contact your national consumer authority — they can intervene and fine non-compliant sellers

-- Chargeback — if you paid by credit card and the seller is unresponsive, your bank may reverse the charge under their dispute protection rules
+- Chargeback — if you paid by credit card and the seller is uncooperative, your bank may reverse the charge under dispute protection rules